-There’s plenty of shopping to do on Takeshita-dori, but all that browsing can work up an appetite.
-Luckily there are plenty of characteristically Harajuku sweets to be had (and there’s more than just crepes!)
+All that shopping in Harajuku and Omotesandō can work up an appetite.
+Luckily, there are plenty of iconic sweets and candy to be had (and eaten).

-If you’ve noticed anything in Japan yet, it will be that luxury versions of things are only beaten in popularity by limited-edition things, and when you combine the two and chuck in a bit of kitsch American style you’re onto a winner.
-Garrett Popcorn started selling in 1949 and opened up in Harajuku in 2013, using the traditional copper kettles to pop their corn.
-You can choose from the regular flavors including Caramel Crisp (which is delicious), Cheese Corn, Mild Salt and Almond Caramel Crisp.
+Combine high-quality food with limited-edition flavors, chuck in a bit of kitsch American style, and you’re onto a winner in Japan.
+Garrett Popcorn has a number of popcorn flavors to choose from.
+The regular ones include Caramel Crisp (our personal favorite), Cheese Corn, Mild Salt, and Almond Caramel Crisp.
 If you fancy it, you can try the Chicago Mix which is half caramel and half cheese.
-Or try any of the seasonal flavors which are introduced throughout the year for limited times.
-Queues can be pretty impressively long, especially on weekends,so maybe visit during the week if you are determined to try, but don’t have the time to line up.
-Flavors start at 390 yen for a small bag and go up to between 600-900 yen for a large bag.
+Or try any of the seasonal flavors which are introduced throughout the year.
+Flavors start at ¥340 for a small bag and go up to between ¥660–¥1,700 for a large bag.

-Read our guide on more free and cheap things to do in Harajuku.
+Can’t get enough of Harajuku?
+Read our guide on more things to do in the area.